AndylgTom/Slic3rPE-localizations/README.md

-# Russian localizations for the Slic3r Prusa Edition
+# Russian localization for the Slic3r Prusa Edition

 ## Current list